5 Awesome Things to Love About St. Louis, Missouri

 The Chase Club and The Preston, at the Chase Park Plaza Hotel, are both delicious for Short Rib Mac and Cheese and Chilean Sea Bass, respectively.

 Enjoy a homemade pasta meal, such as Tortellini with Cream or Rigatoni with Wild Mushrooms, for under $20 from Bar Italia Ristorante.
-For epic Missouri barbecue and scrumptious side dishes, Salt + Smoke is your best bet.
-Boasting bourbon, bbq, and beer, this tasty restaurant has four locations.
+For epic Missouri barbecue and tasty side dishes, Salt + Smoke is your best bet.
+Boasting bourbon, bbq, and beer, this delicious restaurant has four locations.
 Try the St. Louis Cut Ribs, and Sweet Pepper Potato Salad, but whatever you do, start with the Burnt Ends Toasted Raviolis, the iconic dish of St. Louis.

 St Louis: A Midwestern Powerhouse